opengauss-mirror/docs/content/en/docs/Developerguide/gauss-06231----gauss-0640.md

 SQLSTATE: None

-Description: A custom line break cannot contain specified characters.
+Description: A custom line break cannot contain any characters.

-Solution: Ensure that the custom line break does not contain specified characters.
+Solution: Ensure that the custom line break does not contain any characters.

 GAUSS-06139: "EOL specification can not be used with non-text format using COPY FROM or READ ONLY foreign table"